nasa/Transform-to-Open-Science/docs/Area1_Engagement/Community_Panels/readme.md

 TOPS Community Panel reviews and provides input on NASA’s strategy for transitioning to open-source science.
 The panel meeting will bring together leaders from the open science, open source software, and data science communities with the NASA TOPS team for a detailed review of TOPS plans.
 The meeting will be public and have tools for the public to submit questions

+## Upcoming Panel Meetings
+- June 2023 Panel (details to be added shortly)

 ## Previous Panel Meetings
 - October 2022 [Panel](./20221005_community_panel.md)
 - May 2022 [Panel](./20220517_community_panel.md)
-- June 2023 Panel (details to be added shortly)

-## 2022 TOPS Community Panelists:
+## 2022-2023 TOPS Community Panelists:

 1. [James Colliander](https://blog.jupyter.org/national-scale-interactive-computing-2c104455e062)
 1. [Kelle Cruz](https://www.hunter.cuny.edu/physics/faculty/cruz/kelle-cruz)